Our Team

 As the Community Outreach Coordinator, Brooke communicates with community members around the country and encourages them to start F4F chapters with their elementary and middle school-aged kids, whether it’s a neighborhood club or one at their school.

 Brooke, who is based in Providence, Rhode Island, launched the first F4F chapter in the state in November of 2023.
 She quickly encouraged her kids and their friends and families to get involved.
 This initiative spread, resulting in the creation of one of the first elementary F4F clubs in the country.
-Brooke now co-leads both the Providence Neighborhood Club and Lincoln School Club alongside her two kids, neighbors Bridget Eisenhart and Rhonda McBurney, and their families.
+Brooke now co-leads both the Providence Neighborhood Club and Lincoln School Club alongside her two kids and neighbor Bridget Eisenhart and her family.

 Outside of community building, Brooke enjoys visiting her family in North Carolina, beaching in the summer, skiing in the winter, and spending time with her two kids and husband, Mike.